-This Reasonable Accommodations System does not require information sharing agreements or MOUs.
-New uses of information are not permissible without review and authorization by MSPB stakeholders, including MSPB's CPO and Chief Information Officer, and the Office of Personnel
+This RAS does not require information sharing agreements or MOUs.
+New uses of information are not permissible without review and authorization by MSPB stakeholders, including MSPB's CPO, Senior Agency Official for Privacy, and Chief Information Officer.

-Management.
 If new uses of the information are approved, they will only be utilized once appropriate notice has been provided, including updating the PIA and, if applicable, revising applicable SORNs.
-Within MSPB, access to records in this Reasonable Accommodations system is determined at the agency level.
+Within MSPB, access to records in this RAS is determined at the agency level.